 How It Began

-Healthy foods, herbs, air and sunlight have always been some of the natural resources that have promoted healing.
-Naturopathic medicine, as a separate and distinct profession, was first established in North America by a German immigrant, Benedict Lust, in the beginning of the 20th century.
+Healthy foods, herbs, air and sunlight, have always been some of the natural resources that have promoted healing.
+Naturopathic medicine, as a separate and distinct profession, was first established in North America by a German immigrant, Benedict Lust, at the beginning of the 20th century.
 Lust was part of a movement in Europe known as ‘Nature Cure’.
 This movement propagated the use of clean water, air, food, sunlight and exercise to restore health among individuals.
 Throughout North America, Lust’s movement started gaining popularity.
 He opened more than 20 schools that offered various programs in naturopathic medicine.

 The Underlying Philosophy